c-milazzo/Daily_news_digest/README.md

 # What is this project?
-A script that gets up to date data from a TechCrunch API and is automated to send contents to an email.
+A script that gets up to date news from TechCrunch and is automated to send contents to my email.